ccwrc/design_patterns_practice/README.md

-# Design Patterns Practice (PHP to 8.3)
+# Design Patterns Practice (PHP up to 8.3)

 ## Description
-Exercise, fun, summer, beach and sea :)
+This repository is designed for educational and experimental purposes.

 ## Table of Contents
 - [Initial Configuration](#initial-configuration)